pyhys/minimalmodbus/trunk/doc/administrative.rst

 TODO
 ----
-* Make sure that the entire response is printed in case of error
+* Type checking
+* Write more unittests

+For next release:
 * Test with Python3
+* Bug tracker settings
 * Test the dependency of pySerial in setup.py
-* Mailing list
-* Bug tracker settings

-For next release:

-* Unittests in folder test/test*.py
 * Upload files with ``scp -r`` instead